Skip to main content

 There are several ways to add nodes to your board:

-2. Select a node type from the menu
+2. Click a node type button in the Quick Actions section

 3. Fill in the node details